New methods to find patches of invisible integer lattice points: The traditional method to find hidden forests

 \end{example}

 The absurdly large solution values in Examples~\ref{exam:3by3_hidden_forest} and \ref{exam:4by4_hidden_forest} reveal that the \texttt{CRT}-algorithm applied to prime matrices is hardly useful for finding $n \times n$ hidden forests which are close to the origin for cases even as small as $n=3$ and $n=4$.
 For instance, we prove later that the closest $\Hforest{3}$ is at $x=1274$ and $y=1308$.
 Furthermore, we reveal that there is an $\Hforest{4}$ at $x=\numprint{134 043}$ and $y=\numprint{184 785 885}$.
 The $x$-value of the $\Hforest{4}$ which the \texttt{CRT}-algorithm on a prime matrix yields is $2.12441 \times 10^{13}$ times larger than this $x$-value, \numprint{134 043}, of the $\Hforest{4}$ which we found.

-It turns out that the number \numprint{134 043} is a very interesting integer; it is the smallest positive integer $n$ such that the numbers in the set $\{n, n+1, n+2, n+3\}$ have exactly four prime factors each.\footnote{This is known as Problem 47 on the website \textit{Project Euler} started in 2001 by Colin Hughes~\cite{Somers}.
+\begin{remark} It turns out that the number \numprint{134 043} is a very interesting integer; it is the smallest positive integer $n$ such that the numbers in the set $\{n, n+1, n+2, n+3\}$ have exactly four prime factors each.\footnote{This is known as Problem 47 on the website \url{https://projecteuler.net/about} started in 2001 by Colin Hughes~\cite{Somers}.
 Project Euler gives a series of challenging computational problems that require more than just mathematical insights to solve.
-More information is available at \url{https://projecteuler.net/about}.}
+Nayuki Minase's very simple solution via \texttt{Mathematica} to Problem 47 is given in Listing~\ref{mathematica_code}.} We later use this value to calculate the closest known $\Hforest{4}$, bearing the smallest $x$-value, in Example~\ref{exam:4by4}. \end{remark}